Babar Ali (teacher): Honor and recognition

 India) in English Honours, and Completed his M.A. in English & History.

+Legacy

 The Karnataka government has included Babar's story in the prescribed English text book for first year PUC.
 His story is also in the main course book for 10th grade by NCERT in the CBSE board.
-Honourable President of India Shri Ramnath Kovind mentioned about him and his work in his speech towards nation on 25 January 2020.
+Former President of India Shri Ramnath Kovind mentioned Babar Ali and his work in his speech addressing the nation on 25 January 2020.